olleolleolle/http_stub/README.md

 ### Stubbing Server Responses ###

+### What is a stub? ###

+A unit of configuration that matches an incoming request to the server to a response.

+### What is a stub activator? ###

+A unit of configuration that activates, or enables, a stub when a url is hit on the server.

 #### Stub via API ####

 ```HttpStub::Configurer``` offers an API to configure a stub server via the class and instance methods ```stub_activator```, ```stub!``` and ```activate!```.